Boiled peanuts are a very popular street food and snack in the Philippines. This post shows you how to cook the peanuts two ways.

-Rinse and strain raw shelled peanuts.
+- Rinse and strain raw in-shell peanuts.
 In a large pot (at least 8 quart capacity), dissolve salt in water.
 Add peanuts.
 Bring mixture to a boil.
 Reduce to simmer and cover pot.
 Allow to simmer for 3-4 hours depending on desired consistency.
 After 3 hours, taste on peanut to determine if additional cooking time is needed.
 Stain peanuts.
 Enjoy immediately, or keep stored in the fridge for up to 5 days.

 Pressure Cooker Method:

-Rinse and strain raw shelled peanuts.
+- Rinse and strain raw shelled peanuts.
 In a large (at least 8 quart capacity) pressure cooker pot, dissolve salt in water.
 Add peanuts.
 Cover pot and keep pressure valve closed.
 Cook on high for 60 to 90 minutes.
 After 1 hour, turn off heat.
 Keep pressure valve closed and let sit for 30 minutes.
 Open valve to allow steam to escape.
 Strain peanuts and enjoy.